 Staying on top of emerging web development trends is a critical requirement for staying on the cutting edge.
-That said, developers often get comfortable (read: complacent) in their positions and don’t prioritize delivering the most significant possible outcomes from their work.
+That said, developers often get complacent in their positions and don’t prioritize delivering the most significant possible outcomes from their work.
 Don’t be one of them.

 We’ve compiled this list of the most impactful web development trends of this year and beyond.
 We’re not talking about short-lived fads that will be irrelevant six months or a year from now, but the advancements that will have a lasting impact on how development is done as a whole.

 These are the development trends you need to be paying attention to remain relevant and competitive in your space.

 Personalization and Immersive Technologies

 One of the greatest trends emerging in the development space is that of hyper-personalization and immersive technologies being used to enhance the way users interact with technology, especially online.

 Society has been talking about AI for years as if it were some far off technology from science fiction.
 As developers, we know that AI is all around us but often don’t fully understand how it’s impacting the work we do day in and day out.

 Simple AI chatbots are popping up everywhere you look, but what about using AI to expand the way our users interact with us online?
 Machine learning, inference, planning, and perception have the potential to provide an enhanced user experience and streamline prospect/customer interactions.